copenhagenatomics/CA_DataUploader/README.md

 # CA_DataUploader
-C# software package to upload temperature data from CA temperature hub product.
-It can also be used for other type of data.
+C# software package for the Copenhagen Atomics data logger, products and services.

-This software is generally made for the 10 port K-type temperature sensors product from Copenhagen Atomics.
+This software was originally made for the 10 port K-type temperature sensors product from Copenhagen Atomics called Hub10.
 You can connect several of these to your computer via USB and have 100+ temperature sensors upload data to a web graph in real time.
 Sample rate e.g. 10 Hz for all sensors.